Heretic vs Abliterated: Compare Uncensored LLM Methods

 Pick the Right Uncensored LLM for Your Apple Device

-For Apple-device users, the right uncensored LLM is the checkpoint that balances refusal removal, quality preservation, and hardware fit.
-Private LLM includes Heretic, Numen fine-tuned NoSlop, and Abliterated options so you can test those tradeoffs locally instead of relying on a label.
+The right uncensored LLM for your Apple device is the checkpoint that balances refusal removal, quality preservation, and hardware fit, not the label on the model card.
+Private LLM ships Heretic, the Numen fine-tuned NoSlop variant, and Abliterated options, so you can test those tradeoffs yourself instead of taking a label's word for it.

-Heretic and abliterated checkpoints both solve the same surface problem: an open-weight model that refuses requests out of the box.
-Heretic is the Qwen3 4B path in Private LLM when you want disclosed KL and NoSlop; Abliterated is the broader path when you want more base-model choices, including Llama 3.3 70B on Mac.
-Private LLM ships both methods with OmniQuant and GPTQ quantization tuned for Apple Silicon.
-One-time purchase, Family Sharing across six people, no subscription.
+Heretic and abliterated checkpoints solve the same surface problem: an open-weight model that refuses requests out of the box.
+Heretic is the Qwen3 4B path in Private LLM when you want disclosed KL and NoSlop.
+Abliterated is the broader path when you want more base-model choices, including Llama 3.3 70B on Mac.
+Private LLM ships both methods with OmniQuant and GPTQ quantization tuned for Apple Silicon: one-time purchase, Family Sharing across six people, no subscription.
 For the wider category, see the best uncensored AI chat apps for iPhone, iPad, and Mac.
 For wider context on running these checkpoints locally, see Private LLM compared to LM Studio and Ollama.

-Ready to test the difference?
-Download Private LLM and load a heretic and an abliterated variant of the same base model.
-The KL divergence numbers are real, and they are something you can feel in a few turns of conversation.
+Ready to test the difference yourself?
+Download Private LLM.
+Load a Heretic and an Abliterated variant of the same base model.
+Compare them side by side.
+The KL divergence numbers are real, and you'll feel it within a few turns of conversation.